davide125/binfmt-dispatcher/README.md

 Configs are parsed in order and later settings win.
 A fully commented config is [provided](docs/binfmt-dispatcher.toml.example) and should be fairly self-explanatory.

 ## Usage
 When run as an interpreter, binfmt-dispatcher will parse the configs, pick the best interpreter to use based on it and the binary being run, and then run it.
 If enabled (via the `use_muvm` config setting), binfmt-dispatcher will use [muvm](https://github.com/AsahiLinux/muvm) to execute the interpreter in a microVM if the system page-size is not 4k.
+If the interpreter or any of its dependencies are missing, binfmt-dispatcher will attempt to install them by invoking the package manager.

+If run outside of a terminal session, binfmt-dispatcher will assume it's being run as part of a desktop environment (e.g. because a user double clicked on an x86-64 binary in a file manager).
+If [zenity](https://help.gnome.org/users/zenity/stable/) is installed, dialog boxes will be displayed to provide feedback to the user when necessary.
+If it's necessary to install any missing dependencies, the package manager will be run inside a terminal emulator via [xdg-terminal-exec](https://github.com/Vladimir-csp/xdg-terminal-exec).

 ## License
 This project is [MIT](https://spdx.org/licenses/MIT.html) licensed.
 See the [LICENSE](LICENSE) file for the full text of the license.